Apply to ELI

 - Diploma Copy

-- Submit a copy of your high school or secondary school diploma.
+- Submit a copy of your official high school or secondary school diploma.

-After you have submitted your application you will recieve emails with additional required supporting documents.
+After you have submitted your application you will receive emails asking for additional required supporting documents.
 Those documents are:

 - Proof of adequate alternative Health Insurance Coverage

-- You have the option of purchasing University of Montana Blue Cross Blue Shield health insurance policy if you do not bring health insurance coverage from your home country.
-The current cost is approximately $1,621 for one semester.
-If you choose to bring their own health insurance coverage from your home country please submit your proof of coverage after your application has been submitted.
+- You have the option of purchasing University of Montana Blue Cross Blue Shield health insurance policy.
+The current cost is approximately $1850.98 for one semester.
+If you choose to bring your own health insurance coverage from your home country please submit proof of coverage after your application has been submitted.
 If students do not provide proof of coverage, they will automatically be charged for the UM student insurance plan.

 - University of Montana Medical Requirement Form and Immunization Requirements